jusinoh/tech-challenge/github-actions/README.md

 7. **Geo Restriction**
    - Restricts access to the CloudFront distribution to specified countries, reducing the risk of unauthorized access from other locations.

+8. **WAF**
+   - Reviews all incoming traffic and applies various rulesets against it to identify malicious traffic.

 # Security Considerations in CI/CD Pipeline

 1. **AWS Credentials Configuration**